 “Here I Am,” by Jonathan Safran Foer, Farrar, Straus & Giroux, 571 pp., $28

-- Literary power couple Jonathan Safran Foer and Nicole Krauss split
+- Jonathan Safran Foer and Nicole Krauss Split

 In Jonathan Safran Foer’s 2002 breakout novel, “Everything Is Illuminated,” the author’s most memorable character to date — an off-kilter young Ukrainian translator — says, “I do not think that there are any limits to how excellent we could make life seem.”
 Fourteen years later, Foer has apparently had time to reconsider: In “Here I Am,” his much-awaited third novel, life could not seem more un-excellent.